 - Conditions that cause sweating.
 All forms of perspiration—not just heat-included sweating—amp up the body’s fluid requirements.
 Menopausal hot flashes and conditions such as hyperhidrosis are common causes of excessive sweating.

-To gain a baseline understanding of your personal water needs, pull out a calculator and plug your age and weight into this quick, three-step formula:
+To gain a baseline understanding of your personal water needs, pull out a calculator and do this quick math:

 For example, for a 50-year-old person who weighs 180 pounds: